 We will amend any data that changes, such as an address change or contact details.

 You have the right to opt out of future marketing approaches from us but must inform us if you do not wish to be contacted.

 The information you provide to us will only be held for as long as is necessary for the purpose for which it is collected.

 We will not give away or sell your data to any organization other than the ones we deem necessary for the proper organization of your trip.

 Travelling without insurance is a huge risk.
-It is a requirement of booking with Real Travelling that you will either purchase Real Travelling insurance or you will provide proof of other insurance that you hold.
+It is a requirement of booking with Real Travelling that you have adequate travel insurance.

 We recommend that you purchase insurance when you book your trip because you are then covered for trip cancellation.
 You must give us proof that you are insured no later than 30 days before departure.
 We cannot allow uninsured customers to travel with us, so if you do not provide proof of insurance we will cancel your trip and the cancellation charges will apply.